Finder makes money from featured partners, but editorial opinions are our own.

 How does credit card fraud work?

-These are the types of credit card fraud that you should watch out for and how they work:
+These are the types of credit card fraud that you should watch out for:

 • Application fraud.
-In this case, someone might apply for a credit card in your name, using your personal details, and then use it to make purchases and cash advances.
+Someone might apply for a credit card in your name, using your personal details, and then use it to make purchases and cash advances.
 This is often linked to further identity theft issues, as they would need to be able to provide enough documentation to actually get approved for a card in your name.

 Credit card security features